hypertrack/live-app-android/README.md

    - Uncomment the [HyperTrackLiveFCMListenerService](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/src/main/java/io/hypertrack/sendeta/service/HyperTrackLiveFCMListenerService.java#L32) file.
    - After setting up your account on the [Firebase console](https://console.firebase.google.com), you will need to add the [google-services.json](https://support.google.com/firebase/answer/7015592) file to your app.
    - Uncomment `apply google-services plugin` in [build.gradle](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/build.gradle#L124) file.

+6. You can also enable the crashlytics crash reporting tool.
+Get your Crashlytics key, see the section Add Your API Key from [here](https://fabric.io/kits/android/crashlytics/install) and you can copy your API Key, and paste the key to [fabric.properties](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/fabric.properties) and uncomment the code [AndroidManifest.xml](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/src/main/AndroidManifest.xml#L171).
+This is optional it won't affect your integration.

 ## Documentation
 For detailed documentation of the APIs, customizations and what all you can build using HyperTrack, please visit the official [docs](https://docs.hypertrack.com/).